Commitment to eco-friendly clothing

 The Auxiliary Range and its purpose

-Our Auxiliary Range has been designed with sustainability in mind.
+Our Auxiliary Range like manny was designed with sustainability in mind.
 It’s a range of core items that are designed to be worn — high quality everyday wear that will last and last, and continue to last.
 We’ve been developing this range for almost a year, testing each piece to ensure every neck rib keeps its elasticity, to make certain that each piece keeps its shape after multiple washes.
 The Reuben Knitwear that constitutes part of the Auxiliary Range is produced from Italian yarn by a small supplier in Portugal, who we’ve used since Day One of Percival.
 Our waterproof Sherlocks (made locally, in London) and Greysons will outlast you, cut them up into tiny pieces.
 We haven’t tested them against curses or hexes but we may look into that in the future.

 Sustainable Packaging